NIAGADS/niagads-pylib/README.md

 All functions, classes and packages should have a doc-string.
 For non-inuitive or complex functions, please provide a `summary` description, a list of `args`, a description of the `return value`, and any `raised exceptions`.
 For simple functions (e.g., member `getters` and `setters`, no documentation is need or a simple `summary` doc string will suffice)

+## Logging

+Please use `logging` to log script progress and debug statements.
+Details coming soon.

 ### Classes
 * When definining `classes`, try to stick to the principles of `Object Oriented Programming`: `Encapsulation, Data Abstraction, Polymorphism and Inheritence`.